Not sure what a loan shark is?

 • Are you scared of people finding out?

-You are not in trouble if you have borrowed cash or have been paying back a loan from an illegal money lender, the loan shark is.
+You are not in trouble if you have borrowed from an illegal money lender, the loan shark is.
 They are the people committing a crime, not you.

-Stop Loan Sharks will help you.
-We understand that reporting a loan shark is scary but we will help keep you safe.
-Complete our form below to safely and confidentially report a loan shark to our team.
+We understand that taking the first step to get help or report a loan shark is scary, but we are here to support you and keep you safe.
+Complete our form below to safely and confidentially access support or report a loan shark.
 We can help.

 You can complete the form if you think you are paying money to a loan shark or if you know someone who is.
-You can report a loan shark or illegal money lender to us in full confidence and completely anonymously.
+You can report a loan shark to us in full confidence and you can remain anonymous if you prefer.

 If you are worried about someone you know, you can complete our form below or call our 24-hour helpline on 0300 555 2222 for confidential advice and support.
 We’ll check the lender out, talk to you about your concerns and let you know what steps you can take to help the person.